 Crisp, golden skin is one of the best things about a roasted chicken.
 It can be made even better by cooking the chicken under a heavy weight, most often a brick.
 The weight of the brick makes the chicken skin render its fat more completely than it usually would, making the skin extra thin and crisp.
 The technique is not difficult, though it does require a little preparation.
-Add this to my Recipe Box.

 - Kitchen gloves